 - Write down the correct date, time, and location of your surgery.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need to take an antibiotic medicine before your surgery.
-This medicine helps kill bacteria that may cause an infection.
+- You may need to take an antibiotic before your surgery to help prevent a bacterial infection.

 The night before your surgery: